 When Lance Armstrong won the Tour de France back in 1999, he showed us a pedalling style with a very high pedalling rate, even in the mountains.
-Many experts have referred to this technique as one of the main reasons that Armstrong could beat his opponents so easily.
-With a high frequency it is easier to remove lactate from the legs, but it requires a high degree of special training to be able to maintain a high pedalling frequency.
+Many experts have referred to this technique as one of Armstrong’s main reasons to beat his opponents so easily.
+It is easier to remove lactate from the legs with a high frequency, but it requires a high degree of special training to maintain a high pedalling frequency.

 What is the best cycling cadence?

-For me, cycling pedalling rate has always been some kind of a controversial topic.
-I am not sure that is possible to change riding style significantly.
+For me, the cycling pedalling rate has always been a controversial topic.
+I am not sure that it is possible to change riding style significantly.

-Nevertheless, I have tried to adapt some of my riders pedalling frequency to a faster one, believing that this would help them to save energy for the final parts of the races.
+Nevertheless, I have tried to adapt some of my riders’ pedalling frequency to a faster one, believing that this would help them save energy for the final parts of the races.

-My conclusion until now is that it is not possible to make big changes, probably in the area of on average 0-5 rpm higher pedalling frequency.
-So special training at high frequencies can probably not explain why some riders are able to do it and others are not.
+My conclusion is that it is impossible to make significant changes, probably in the area of on average 0-5 rpm higher pedalling frequency.
+So special training at high frequencies can probably not explain why some riders can do it, and others are not.

-It is also worth to remember that a couple of riders who prefer slow frequencies also perform at world class level (e.g. Serguei Gonchar).
+It is also worth remembering that a couple of riders who prefer slow frequencies perform at a world-class level (e.g., Serguei Gonchar).
 Thus, a high pedalling rate per se is not predicting performance even among the best riders in the world.
 Take a closer look at the riders in the Tour de France and watch the differences.

 Slow pedal rate might be a better choice

-Ernst Albin Hansen, PostDoc, who is a scientist and previous elite cyclist, has been studying choice of cycling pedalling rate for more than 10 years now.
-In a study from 2006 he included 9 trained cyclists who rode two rides of 2½ hours at 180W followed by a 5-min all-out trial.
-Results: There were no significant differences, but trends showing that choosing a slower pedalling rate might be attractive.
+Ernst Albin Hansen, PostDoc, a scientist and previous elite cyclist, has been studying the choice of cycling pedalling rate for more than ten years now.
+In a study from 2006, he included nine trained cyclists who rode two rides of 2½ hours at 180W followed by a 5-min all-out trial.
+Results: There were no significant differences, but trends show that choosing a slower pedalling rate might be attractive.

 – 180W, freely chosen pedalling rate (avg.
 95rpm) followed by 5min all-out.